barberd/cocousbserial/README.md

 If you have version 1.04 or 1.05 of the board, there a 'bug' in the reset circuit for the change-in-plugged-in-status interrupt in that the interrupt is not cleared when the status register is read.
 I'm not aware of any software that actually enables this in the first place, so one will likely never encouter the bug.
 But the fix is simple: bend up pin 6 on U12, and solder it to pin 6 on U5 with a bodge wire.
 R4 is also no longer needed.
 This is fixed in 1.06.

+Boards prior to versions 1.08 were printed with 10nF capacitors, but .1uf (100nF) capacitors are bit more standard.
+Either work fine, they're just to smooth out ripples in the power to the ICs.